 To add this map to your Google Maps account, click the ‘Star’ icon next to the map name.
 You can then view it on your cell phone or computer by heading to your Google Maps account, click the menu and add it to ‘Your Places’.

 Cincinnati, Ohio was once the epicenter of the American wine industry.
 If you’re staying in the city, there are lots of wineries in Cincinnati and just outside of it to choose from.

-Henke Winery and Restaurant
+1. Henke Winery

 You can reach Hanover Winery in under an hour from Cincinnati.
 Their slogan says it all, “Just far enough to feel like you’ve gone somewhere”.

 Hanover Winery is open to visitors all year round.
 Small groups don’t need a reservation but if there are 9 or more, give them a heads up so they can set up a spot for you.